bitnami-labs/sealed-secrets/site/content/docs/latest/reference/faq.md

 ## How to use kubeseal if the controller is not running within the `kube-system` namespace?

-If you installed the controller in a different namespace than the default `kube-system`, you need to provide this namespace to the `kubeseal` commandline tool.
+If you installed the controller in a different namespace than the default `kube-system`, you need to provide this namespace to the `kubeseal` command line tool.
 There are two options:

 1. You can specify the namespace via the command line option `--controller-namespace <namespace>`: